 The New Jersey Poison Information and Education System (NJPIES), also known as the NJ Poison Control Center, is the state’s only poison control center.
 NJPIES serves NJ residents through its free 24/7 emergency and information hotline (800-222-1222) from our state-of-the-art center, housed at the Rutgers New Jersey Medical School in Newark, New Jersey.

 The Poison Help Hotline (800-222-1222) is answered by health care professionals (doctors, nurses and pharmacists).
 All calls are free and confidential.
 NJPIES provides the public with immediate help in poisoning emergencies as well as in situations where someone is just a little worried.
 NJ Poison Control Center experts can assist callers of all ages and those who speak languages other than English.
+Language is never an issue, translators are always available through our language line.
 No question is too small and most cases can be resolved over the phone, usually avoiding an expensive, unnecessary trip to the emergency room.

 NJPIES’ staff are active academically through publications in peer-reviewed journals and presentations at conferences.
 In its commitment to reduce the impact of poisoning, staff conduct routine surveillance of poison emergency activities.
 The center provides professional education for students and continuing education programs for working health care professionals.